hamikm/Raytracer/README.md

 This is a simple raytracer which uses my own math vector class.
 It doesn't use OpenGL or any other graphics libraries---everything is from scratch!
-I know that reinventing the wheel is bad, but I wrote this to practice C++.
+I know that reinventing the wheel is bad but wrote this to practice C++.
 Plus I've always wanted to write my own raytracer :-).
 Spheres, planes, cylinders, point lights, spotlights, area lights, reflections, and shadows are currently supported.
 Check out this sample render (and look at GitHub